-When a child commences care, the family must have signed either a booked care contract (PDF 317KB) or a casual care agreement (PDF 360KB).
+When a child commences care, the family must have signed either a booked care contract (PDF 318KB) or a casual care agreement (PDF 360KB) providing 14 days' notice to an initial start date.

-A booked care contract ensures that a place is retained for the child on an ongoing basis.
-When a permanent change to a booked care arrangement is requested, 14 days' notice is required and another contract must be completed.
+A booked care contract is prioritised and ensures that a place is retained for the child on an ongoing basis.
+When a permanent change to a booked care contract is requested, 14 days' notice is required, and another contract must be completed.

-A casual care contract is used when care is required on an ad hoc basis subject to availability.
-Casual care can only be booked 1 week in advance.
+A casual care agreement can be offered on an ad hoc basis subject to availability.
 If there is a consistent pattern of care a booked care contract is to be established.